 - For a local repository created through Altium Concord Pro's Version Control service (i.e. not external), that repository is shared, by default, with the user who created the repository, and the Administrators role.
 Both of these have full Read/Write access.

-- Only local repositories (not external) can be shared with defined roles for Altium Concord Pro, or with anyone (all users of that Concord Pro instance).
+- Only local repositories (not external) can be shared with defined roles for Altium Concord Pro or publicly.
 Roles are listed after individual users.

 - To remove an existing user/role from having shared access to a repository, click the associated Remove control ().